morven2018/Learning-project-from-RS/presentation.md

 ### Transcript

 #### 1
-Hello. today i'll want to tell you about Top 10 Security Risks by OWASP
+Hello. today I'll want to tell you about Top 10 Security Risks by OWASP.
 #### 2
-First, let's figure out what OWASP is.
+First, let's figure out what OWASP is?
 The Open Worldwide Application Security Project  (OWASP) is an online community that produces freely available articles, is an open community dedicated to enabling organizations to design, develop, acquire, operate, and maintain software for secure applications that can be trusted.
-The OWASP provides free and open resources.
-It is leading by a non-profit foundation called The OWASP Foundation.
 #### 3
 Why do we know this top 10.
 This list is 10 most common vulnerabilities of web applications, with is actual to date.
 So we can make our application more secure and minimize risk of possible consequences of a cyberattack.
 Let's see to the latest the OWASP Top 10!
 #### 4
 Broken Access Control is a security flaw that occurs when the access control mechanisms within a web application have weaknesses, are misconfigured, or are disregarded, that allow unauthorized individuals gain unauthorized access to restricted resources or perform actions beyond their authorized privileges.
 This vulnerability usually occurs due to incorrect implementation authorization logic or incorrect configuration of permissions.
 It is vulnerability is dangerous for several reasons:

-- Data leak.
-Attackers can gain access to sensitive information (exmpl' personal data or financial records).
-1
+- Attackers can gain access to sensitive information (e.g. personal data or financial records).
 - Unauthorized user  can perform destructive actions, such as deleting records or changing data.
-- this 2 reason also can lead to  legal action.

 #### 5
 Cryptographic failures are vulnerabilities related to inefficient data encryption or storing confidential information in the clear.

 The  reasons for cryptographic errors can be:

-Weak or outdated encryption algorithms.
+* Weak or outdated encryption algorithms.
-Incorrect key management.
+* Incorrect key management.
-Lack of encryption.
+* Lack of encryption.
-Problems with using of certificates.
+* Problems with using of certificates.
-Insecure management of user sessions
+* Insecure management of user sessions

 #### 6